enricocastelli/ColorCatcher/README.md

     - set of colors used in famous paintings.

 # VS Mode:
   User can connect with another phone and battle on who can find more colors.

 # Collection
+User can go trough all the colors he catched on DiscoveryMode and clicking on it can check it's description and the time/place of the catch.